markypizz/Chess/README.md

 License
 ----
+Chess piece models are royalty free, created by Polylel from cgtrader.com
+All images and graphics are public domain.
-Coming soon, there is plenty of credit I do need to give.
-I only claim ownership to my own code.
-All images, graphics, and models are public domain.
+I claim ownership of my own code.
+All rights reserved.
+No permission granted to sell this work or sell any modifications without permission.

 Other
 ----